twilio/shadow/README.md

 Shadow comes with a UI that allows users to monitor the stream of requests live.

-All request and responses are also logged in as a JSON for easy parsing and analysis.
+All request and responses are also logged in as a JSON (Default: log/shadow-results.log) for easy parsing and analysis.

 For more information, check out our blog post on Shadow.